Kids' Club After School Program

-Children enrolled in grades 2–8.
-Children must be at least 7 years of age at the time of enrollment and cannot exceed 14 years of age throughout the program period.
+Children enrolled in grades 2–5.
+Children must be at least 7 years of age at the time of enrollment and no older than 12 years at the time of enrollment.
 The children must live within the North End community of Springfield (01103, 01104, 01107), and be from households considered to be low-income.
 Parents or guardians must be able to commit to their child’s regular attendance and must be able to have an authorized adult pick up and drop off their child each day of the program.

 How many children are in the program?